helmet323/helmet323/README.md

 # Hi there, nice to see you! <img src="Hi.gif" width="50"/>

 My name is __Tommy__, and I am currently a second year student studying Computer Science at the University of Waterloo.
+You can check out all my projects here!

 <img src="https://w0.peakpx.com/wallpaper/156/172/HD-wallpaper-anime-scenery-sakura-art-anime-village-orginal-scenery.jpg" width="600"/>